anil-ai2/devops-cloud/mini-project/mini-project.md

 ID: docker_hub_login
 Description: Docker Hub Login
 ```
+* bring the `kubeconfig` file details from eks cluster to the `admin-instance`
+    + login to `admin-instance`
+    + switch to root `sudo su - `
+    + run below command to update the local eksctl with the kubeconfig file of your cluster
+    ```
+    aws eks update-kubeconfig --name dev --region us-east-1     # change 'name' and 'region' as per your cluster
+    ```
+* run `cat $HOME/.kube/config` and make sure the cluster info is displaed.
+You will need this info in next step

 * create a `credential` on jenkins to store `KUBECONFIG` file (ID must match be same as in this doc)
 ```